JTermens/APA-Project-Networks/README.md

 ```

 ### Future improvements
-In the future, we intend to add to the Community class the automatic computation if the features.
+In the future, we intend to add to the Community class the automatic computation of the features.

 ## Authors